Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI

 \subsection{Large Scale Implementation}

-A suitable logic family and a robust fabrication process are essential to achieve superconductor-based VLSI circuits and systems, along with an architecture compatible with the chosen logic family and a software tool suite to optimize and map various target architectures and circuits to this logic family.
-Pulse-based logic operates on the principle that the presence of a pulse represents a logical '1,' while its absence represents a logical '0.'
-Consequently, a clock signal is required to distinguish a logical '0' from the absence of data, resulting in a highly pipelined structure in SFQ architectures.
+A suitable logic family and a robust fabrication process are essential for achieving superconductor-based VLSI circuits and systems, along with an architecture compatible with the chosen logic family and a software tool suite to optimize and map various target architectures and circuits to it.
+Pulse-based logic operates on the principle that the presence of a pulse represents a logical `1,' while its absence represents a logical `0.'
+Consequently, a clock signal is required to distinguish a logical `0' from the absence of data, resulting in a highly pipelined structure in SFQ architectures.
 SFQ architectures also require an extensive clock distribution network to deliver the clock signal accurately to each cell.
 Cells must be path-balanced to ensure data signals align with the clock signal.
-Current SFQ implementations employ either a clock-follow-data approach with path balancing based on cell delays or a zero-skew clock distribution approach.
+Current SFQ implementations employ either a clock-follow-data approach with path-balanced cell-delay-based path balancing or a zero-skew clock distribution approach.
 The former is unreliable for large circuits due to jitter-induced data loss, while the latter introduces significant overhead due to the need for path-balancing DFFs \cite{fourie2023results}.